sdgilley/content-maintenance/docs/create-update-auth.md

 ## For local environments

-To run the scripts locally, save the token as an environment variable with the name GH_ACCESS_TOKEN.
+To run the scripts locally, save the token as an environment variable with the name **GH_ACCESS_TOKEN**.

-Close and reopen VS Code to use the new token.
+⚠️ If VS Code is open, close and reopen so it sees the correct value.

-Besides authentication, you also need to `pip install PyGithub` to use the scripts locally.
+Besides authentication, you also need to `pip install -r requirements.txt` to use the scripts locally.

 ## Next